 You can see the examples below to determine for yourself which option will best suit your needs:

 We recommend looking at “Original” to really see the difference, as that is what you would see on-device after you finish scanning.

 Generally, if you don't already have a Structure Sensor, we recommend purchasing an iPad Pro for use with Canvas — or the iPhone 12 Pro if you are looking for an all-in-one device that will double as a phone.
 However, if you already have an iPad and Structure Sensor, there isn't a major reason to upgrade as of yet.

 Your biggest trade-off is going to be mesh detail vs. ease of onboarding and convenience.
 However, we wanted to call out a few other metrics of comparison we know our customers may be interested in:

 Compatibility with Scan To CAD: Both sensors will yield data that is completely compatible with Scan To CAD.

 Accuracy: The underlying accuracy of the data is fairly comparable, and both sensors will yield a similar level of accuracy in both the 3D scan itself as well as a Scan To CAD result.
 Measuring the 3D scan in-app or in the 3D Web Viewer may be easier, but the underlying accuracy is similar whether you are using the embedded LiDAR sensor or Structure Sensor.

-(Note: It is theoretically possible that the higher resolution from Structure Sensor may yield slightly more accurate Scan To CAD results when it comes to small details of a room, like electrical fixtures, but this has so far not been observed in initial usage.)
+(Note: It is theoretically possible that the higher resolution from Structure Sensor may yield slightly more accurate Scan To CAD results when it comes to small details of a room, like electrical fixtures, but this has so far not been observed.)